Ian Skelt appears in Court of Appeal case concerning enhanced criminal record certificates. Judgment awaited: 19th October 2017.

 Experience & Expertise

-Ian is a well-known leading junior with a proven track record of being instructed in serious and complex cases.
+Ian is a well-known silk with a proven track record of being instructed in serious and complex cases.
 He has extensive advocacy experience, the first period of his career involving heavy criminal work before moving to specialise in civil law.
 He enjoys a practice that includes all aspects of police law, extensive inquest work (including healthcare), misconduct, public and administrative and employment law.

 Whilst Ian has a broad practice within his specialist areas, he has a particular interest in long and complicated cases involving extensive advocacy.
 He is frequently instructed in cases against leading counsel.

-Recommended by Chambers & Partners as a leading junior for both contentious and non-contentious police law matters, Ian also deals with advisory points on non-contentious matters; his advisory work focuses particularly on practice and procedure as well as issues arising from new legislation.
+Recommended by Chambers & Partners as a leading practitioner for both contentious and non-contentious police law matters, Ian also deals with advisory points on non-contentious matters; his advisory work focuses particularly on practice and procedure as well as issues arising from new legislation.

 In the area of policing, Ian is frequently instructed in cases of the utmost sensitivity including covert policing and other state agencies.
 Ian has had ‘DV’ status for many years.
 He has, for example, acted in a series of cases concerning the alleged removal of children from the jurisdiction by their parents